World Series: 1971: World Series at night

 Night games were played in the major leagues beginning with the Cincinnati Reds in 1935, but the World Series remained a strictly daytime event for years thereafter.
 In the fifth and final game of the 1949 World Series, a Series game was finished under the lights for the first time due to encroaching darkness in the ninth inning.
 The first scheduled night World Series game was Game 4 of the 1971 World Series at Three Rivers Stadium.

 Afterward, World Series games were frequently scheduled at night, when television audiences were larger.
 Game 6 of the 1987 World Series was the last World Series game played in the daytime, indoors at the Metrodome in Minnesota.
 The last World Series played outdoors during the day was the final game of the 1984 series in Detroit's Tiger Stadium.
+The start time of this game (Game 5) was 4:45 PM, making it the last outdoor World Series game to be started during daylight hours, but the game concluded after sunset and the final innings were technically played at night.
+The last World Series game to be played outdoors entirely during daylight hours was the previous day's game, Game 4, which started at 1:45 PM.

 1972–1978: Threepeat, repeats, and Fisk's home run

 During this seven-year period, only three teams won the World Series: the Oakland Athletics from 1972 to 1974, Cincinnati Reds in 1975 and 1976, and New York Yankees in 1977 and 1978.
 This is the only time in World Series history in which three teams have won consecutive series in succession.
-This period was book-ended by World Championships for the Pittsburgh Pirates, in 1971 and 1979.
+This period was book-ended by World Championships for the Pittsburgh Pirates, in 1971 and 1979, who defeated the Baltimore Orioles both times.

-However, the Baltimore Orioles made three consecutive World Series appearances: 1969, losing to the "amazing" seven-year-old franchise New York Mets, 1970, beating the Reds in their first World Series appearance of the decade, and 1971, losing to the Pittsburgh Pirates, as well their 1979 appearance, when they again lost to the Pirates, and the Los Angeles Dodgers' back-to-back World Series appearances in 1977 and 1978, both losses to the New York Yankees, as well in 1974 losing against the cross-state rival Oakland Athletics.
+The less successful side during this era also featured repeats.
+The Orioles themselves made multiple World Series appearances, including three consecutive: 1969, losing to the "amazing" seven-year-old franchise New York Mets, 1970, beating the Reds in their first World Series appearance of the decade, and their 1971 and 1979 defeats by Pittsburgh.
+The Los Angeles Dodgers lost to Oakland in 1974, and made back-to-back World Series appearances in 1977 and 1978, both losses to the Yankees.

 Game 6 of the 1975 World Series is regarded by most as one of the greatest World Series games ever played.
 It found the Boston Red Sox winning in the 12th inning in Fenway Park, defeating the Cincinnati Reds to force a seventh and deciding game.
 The game is best remembered for its exciting lead changes, nail-biting turns of events, and a game-winning walk-off home run by Carlton Fisk, resulting in a 7–6 Red Sox victory.